Our Search for a Forever Homestead & Survival Property: Our Plan to Get Out of Dodge

 One last thing: Everyone should have a get home bag in their vehicle, ready to go at all times.
 Find out how to put your get home bag together!

 What do you think of all this?
 One of my good friends who lives in Las Vegas told me this article was depressing and scary.
 Well.....I guess it is?
 Do you agree?
 I'd sure love to hear what you think!
 And if you know of great places to move that fit us, PLEASE share.
 Leave comments in the comments section-----

 Hugs & Self-Reliance!

 P.S.
 I hope you'll consider subscribing to our newsletter!
-You'll get updates about every two weeks, and your privacy is completely safe!
+You'll never miss a thing, and I'll be sending you free stuff!